Kia Ceed review - Reliability and safety

 The Ceed achieved a five-star Euro NCAP rating when tested in mid-2019.
 However, top marks are only awarded to any version fitted with the ‘Advanced Driving Assistance Pack’.
 Without this, the overall rating is downgraded to four stars.

 In our 2021 Driver Power customer satisfaction survey, the Ceed finished in a strong 17th position out of 75 cars - an improvement on the previous year's 18th position.
-The Kia brand fared extremely well, with a score of 90.14% and second place overall out of 29 manufacturers.
+The Kia brand fared extremely well, with a score of 90 per cent and second place overall out of 29 manufacturers.
 Reliability, high-quality fit and finish, appealing interior design and plenty of interior storage were key highlights.

 Kia has remained the benchmark for UK car warranties since 2007 when it launched the original Cee’d with a seven-year/100,000-mile warranty.
 That warranty is applicable to all new Kia models, including the new Ceed, and it’s free to change it to the car’s subsequent owner.
 The mechanical warranty is supported by a 12-year anti-perforation warranty and a five-year paint warranty.